yourajdeep/Quad-Bytes/README.md

 #
 ### If you don't want to follow these steps:

-- You can simply download the sotware exe file from our website.
+- You can simply download the sotware `.exe` file from our website.

 ---